micolous/ircbots/README.md

 There's also an IRC server (carirc) that I wrote as a competition with @aktowns while in a car coming home from Sydney.
 More details of the competition parameters and implementation details are in it's source file, `ircserver.py`.
 It only implements a subset of the IRC protocol (enough to make clients happy) and does some things strangely.

+## Implementation of the Global Cooldown Timer / WHY IS REGEXBOT IGNORING ME ITS BROKEN YOU SUCK ##

+Most of the command-oriented bots implement a Global Cooldown Timer.

+What happens is every time the bot is issued a command. the time is recorded.
+If the time since the last command is less than the cooldown duration (default 5 seconds) it'll ignore the command and reset the cooldown timer.

+Once the cooldown timer is up, it'll accept commands again.
+Magic.

+The reason for this is because then you can't flood regexbot with commands and have it be flooded out of the server.

+In `regexbot`, this cooldown timer will be set regardless of any errors (missing slashes, invalid seperators, regex errors, substitution errors.
+So wait a few seconds before sending a corrected command, and re-read your regex so it's right.

+# bots #

 ## feedbot ##

 Requires feedparser.